 Minerals, Materials and Society is partnering with leading research and teaching universities around the world to offer access to innovative course content and access to global research networks.
 We have based our partnership approach on striving for excellence in research as well as overall impact in scale of mineral supply chains.
-For curricular content our primary partner is Australia’s University of Queensland (UQ) and its Sustainable Minerals Institute.
+For curricular content our primary partner is Australia’s University of Queensland, Australia (UQ) and its Sustainable Minerals Institute.
 UQ was recently ranked Number one in the world in Mining and Mineral Engineering education by the Shanghai Rankings.

 In addition, we have reached a memorandum of understanding with the Russian National University of Science and Technology (MISiS) and will undertake a field course in partnership with their mineral research institute.
 As the world’s largest mineral producer overall, the scale of Russia’s role cannot be neglected and this partnership also provides an opportunity for science diplomacy.